CurlyMoo/rules/README.md

 ![](ast2.png)

 Building recursion on a non-recursive way requires one of more stacks.
 Common implementation of recursion using stacks are pretty memory intensive.
 Using [Tail recursion](https://en.wikipedia.org/wiki/Tail_call) was an option together with [Continuation passing style](https://en.wikipedia.org/wiki/Continuation-passing_style), but you easily wind up lost in the downward and upward traversel of the tree.

 #### Nesting

 So we want to drop recursion and we want to avoid having to rely on stack calls too much to minic recursion, but somehow we need to deal with these nested calls, which recursion is best fit for.

-We have determined that there are three types of blocks that can be nested.
-Parenthesis, If and Function blocks.
+We have determined that there are three types of blocks that can be nested. `Parenthesis`, `If` and `Function` blocks.
 To deal with these nested blocks, the parser first parses the rule from to end to the beginning.
 ```ruby
 if ((3 * 2) == 2) || 6 > = 5 then
   if 3 >= 4 then